 As you may know, most essential oils are derived from the leaves of plants.
 Copaiba, however, differs in that it comes from the resin of the copaiba balsam tree.
-This tree grows in the Amazon rainforest.
-It hails from the genus Copaifera, which is where the essential oil got its name.
+This tree grows in the Amazon rainforest in Brazil.
+It hails from the genus Copaifera from the legume family, Fabaceae.

 The resin has long been used to make varnishes and lacquers by the ancient people of Amazon and surrounding areas.

 The copaiba tree grows up to 100 feet and produces yellow flowers and red fruits.
 The branches only grow at the top.
 The tree secretes a viscous liquid called oleoresin, which is yellowish to brown in color.
 Through the process of steam distillation, the essential oil is extracted from the resin.